nikhilkowri/JPMFileValidator/README.md

 <2digit-sequencenumber> - is 2 digit sequence number

 Assumption:
-<2digit-sequencenumber> is just considered as two digits as the sequence logic is not mentioned.
+1. <2digit-sequencenumber> is just considered as two digits as the sequence logic is not mentioned.
+2. Test input - Test_A_07121987.csv.
+Output- File ‘Test_A_07121987.csv’ passed validation.
+The problem statement test inputs and outputs doesn't contain _<2digit-sequencenumber> data and validation.
+The test input in problem statement is invalid as it doesn't match the format Test_<portfoliocode>_<ddmmyyyy>_<2digit-sequencenumber>.csv

 How to run the program